This program is a simulation of a day's traffic flow through a polling place. It is based on simple queueing theory

 our use of the CSV file format.

-All other columns are optional, although if omitted we'll add default values that you'll almost certainly want to
+Each of the other columns is optional, although if omitted we'll add default values that you'll almost certainly want to

-change, and it's probably faster for you to do that in your spreadsheet.
-The additional and optional column headings are:
+change, so it's probably faster for you to do that in your spreadsheet.
+Note also that the columns "Registration" and

-"County" is for grouping precincts by county when using this on a larger scale.
-However it can also be used to create
+"County" is for grouping precincts by county when using the simulation on a larger scale.
+However it can also be used

 "Turnout" is the number of in-person voters expected on the election day.
 You should not include absentee and early voters